MRT Line 7 (Metro Manila): Phase 3 (Airport Access)

+Phase 3 stations

 Phase 4A (Southeast Alignment)

 Phase 4A involves the construction of an extension from D. Tuazon station of Phase 2A to Taytay, Rizal.
-Excluding D. Tuazon, it will have 10 stations running on a northwest-southeast alignment.
+Excluding D. Tuazon, it will have 10 stations running on a northwest–southeast alignment.
 This project is also similar to the MRT Line 4, except it will run on the same Line 7 network, providing wider access of stations.
 It will also traverse areas north of Gilmore station towards Quezon Avenue.
 Line 4 was originally intended to be a monorail system, until it was upgraded to a heavy rail system.

 Phase 4A stations

 Phase 4B

 Phase 4B involves the construction of a spur line between Ortigas Center and V. Mapa station of LRT Line 2.
 Excluding Meralco Avenue station and V. Mapa, it will have 6 stations traversing a U-shaped right of way.

 Phase 5 (Katipunan spur)

 Plans were also laid out for a 13.9 km additional spur line, known as the MRT 7 Katipunan Spur Line, that aims to connect the line from Tandang Sora station to the LRT Line 2 at Katipunan and Marikina stations; the U.P.
-Town Center, the Ateneo de Manila University, the Riverbanks Center, and the MRT 4 Cainta Station.
-The project also consists of 8 additional stations, and will connect areas within Quezon City, Marikina, the eastern parts of Pasig, and Cainta, Rizal.
+Town Center, Ateneo de Manila University, the Riverbanks Center, and the MRT 4 Cainta Station.
+The project also consists of 8 additional stations and will connect areas within Quezon City, Marikina, the eastern parts of Pasig, and Cainta, Rizal.
 The proposed spur line will traverse through the University of the Philippines Diliman complex, Katipunan Avenue, Aurora Boulevard, Andres Bonifacio Avenue, Sumulong Highway, Mayor Gil Fernando Avenue, and Felix Avenue.